Skip to product information

 About Maha Rasnadi Kwath (Dry)

-This is a classical multi-herb formula centred on the Vata-balancing and musculoskeletal tradition of Ayurveda.
-It is taken as a freshly prepared decoction under the guidance of an Ayurvedic physician.
+The formula is centred on the Vata-balancing and musculoskeletal tradition of Ayurveda.
+It is prepared fresh and taken under the guidance of a qualified Ayurvedic physician.

 Traditional Ayurvedic Importance

-In the classical texts, Maha Rasnadi Kwath is described under Vatavyadhi (the Ayurvedic grouping of Vata-related disorders) and Amavata — the traditional concept of joint discomfort linked to ama (undigested toxins) and aggravated Vata.
-Within this framework it is classically valued for supporting the joints, muscles and the smooth, downward movement of apana vayu.
+Classical authors place Maha Rasnadi Kwath within Vatavyadhi — the Ayurvedic grouping of Vata-related disorders — and Amavata, the traditional concept of joint discomfort linked to ama (undigested residue) and aggravated Vata.
+In this framework it is classically valued for supporting the joints, muscles and the smooth downward movement of apana vayu.

 Key Features